 Take a boat to Lānaʻi

 If you’re staying in West Maui, you’ll stare at Lānaʻi a lot of the time, the island clearly visible offshore.
-Because it’s a luxury-based destination, most people only get as far as this vantage point – that is, they never actually visit the island.
-That’s fair enough, but, you should be aware there are two economical ways to visit Lānaʻi for the day.
+It’s a luxury-based destination, but there are two economical ways to visit Lānaʻi for the day.

 - The first is by jumping on a snorkel tour to Hulopoʻe Bay.
 There’s a reef there just off the coast, and snorkel boats from Maui cruise over there often and anchor up (check out the offerings from Sail Trilogy, Sea Maui, Pacific Whale Foundation, etc).